 My daughter is the definition of strong-willed.
-She’s driven, opinionated, smart.
+She’s driven, opinionated, and intelligent.
 She is very much of an “I want what I want when I want it” kind of child – and, usually, she will find a way to get that thing she desires, even if we don’t give it to her ourselves.
 It has been challenging at times.
 We constantly seek ways to channel her personality towards positive actions and outcomes.
 We’re also very open to different parenting techniques and creative ways to correct her.
 We are huge fans of natural living and have been using essential oils for the past four years for every aspect of our lives – physically, emotionally, mentally – you name it, we probably use oils for it.
 Because they work so well, we have also used them to help her behave obediently and maturely.

 Lavender oil is a great beginner oil to try.
 It comprises over 100 chemical constituents that can assist the body when adapting to occasional stress, which can relax and calm the mind and body for restful sleep, promote positive emotions, and help keep them calm and cooperative.

 This essential oil is extremely gentle to use, even undiluted if you choose, on your child’s skin.
 We apply this oil to the bottoms of her feet, behind her ears, over her heart, and down her spine.
-We also love diffusing this oil in her room during bedtime and nap time.
+We also love diffusing this oil in her room during bedtime and naps.

 Frankincense is also a must-have oil to use with your kids.
-It consists of 9 major chemical components that are powerful in supporting restful sleep, calming and relaxing the mind, and keeping their emotions grounded during life situations.
+It consists of 9 major chemical components that are powerful in supporting restful sleep, calming and relaxing the mind, and keeping emotions grounded during life situations.

 Vetiver is a strong-smelling essential oil, very pungent yet woodsy.
 However, it contains dozens of chemical constituents that are great for helping your child focus, pay attention in school, be obedient and respectful to authority, and calm nerves and emotions.

 This oil is a little more intense in how it feels to the skin, so try diluting on your child.
-We love applying it over her temples, the back of her neck, down her spine, on her feet, and over her heart.
+We love applying it over her temples, the back of her neck, her spine, her feet, and her heart.
 We also diffuse Rosemary at home during activities that require some mental focus.

 Peppermint is familiar and a huge favorite, even among kids.
-Some professionals say to be careful in using this essential oil with kids under the age of 5 since the aroma is so strong, but if your kid has no problem with the aroma, it’s perfectly fine to use.
+Some professionals say to be careful in using this essential oil with kids under the age of 5 since the aroma is so strong, but if your kid has no problem with the aroma, it’s fine to use.
 This oil is excellent for mental sharpness, clear thinking, energy, and uplifting the spirit.

-Parenting is the hardest job in the world.
+Parenting is the most challenging job in the world.
 Raising kids is beautiful, terrifying, joyous, and trying.
 All of us mommas need all the help we can get, and if there’s something natural out there that is safe and can help all of us stay sane – I’m all about it!